Summerlee Museum of Scottish Industrial Life: Summerlee Tramway

 The Summerlee Transport Group (STG) was formed in 1988, in order to support the maintenance and operation of the tramway.
 The original tramway used to terminate only 300 yards from the entrance at the timber shed, before the extension of the Gartsherrie Branch canal bridge and thence towards the Miners' Cottages.
 As continued tradition, the cars continued to halt at the timber shed before continuing over the bridge and around the bend.

-The tramway opened in 1988 and was the first operational tramway in Scotland for over a quarter of a century, following the closure of the Glasgow Corporation Tramway in 1962, and continued to be the only tramway in Scotland for twenty-six years until Edinburgh reopened its tramway in 2014, save from the Glasgow Garden Festival Tramway, which opened six weeks after the Summerlee Line.
+The tramway opened in 1988 and was the first operational tramway in Scotland for over a quarter of a century, following the closure of the Glasgow Corporation Tramway in 1962, and continued to be the only tramway in Scotland for twenty-six years until Edinburgh reopened its tramway in 2014, apart from the Glasgow Garden Festival Tramway, which opened six weeks after the Summerlee Line.

 Whilst the first two operational trams at Summerlee were continental cars - Brussels 9062 and Graz 225 - it has always been the intention to use traditional British cars, preferably with local connections, which is now being realized.

 There were also two donor cars on site, which were never operational, purchased for their spare parts:

 Oporto 150 was built in 1925 and remained in service there until 1992, when it was purchased by Summerlee for its truck and electrical equipment for Lanarkshire 53 during its restoration.
 The body was later scrapped.

 Lisbon 400-474 was built in 1900-1901 and worked on the system until 1973.
 The truck was sold to Summerlee in 1995, re-sized and fitted to Glasgow 1017.